-The Remarkable Maid of Orleans « Catholic Insight
+Sainte Jeanne d'Arc, the Remarkable Maid of Orleans « Catholic Insight

 Like another Virgin a millennium and a half before, God uses what seems weak and insignificant in the world’s eyes to confound the strong and proud.

-Joan never fought, but was once injured by an arrow to the shoulder Her first symbolic victory was to help lift the siege of Orleans, after which the French troops went on from triumph to triumph, driving the English ever more towards the Channel, allowing Charles to be crowned king at Reims on July 17, 1429.
+Joan never fought (she was once injured by an arrow to the shoulder) but her presence gave strength and courage to the French troops; in fact, they would soon not fight without her.
+As Joan was to put it, all battles are first won or lost in the mind.
+Her first symbolic victory was to help lift the siege of Orleans, after which the French troops went on from triumph to triumph, driving the English ever more towards the Channel, allowing Charles to be crowned king at Reims on July 17, 1429.

 Bolstered, the French went on in the subsequent two decades to reclaim all of France, with the century-long war ending, as providence would have it, with the decisive Battle of Castillon on the very anniversary of Charles’ coronation, July 17, 1453 – not long after the tragic and significant fall of Constantinople on May 29th of that same year.
 Only the port of Calais remained in English hands, until it too fell a century later to the French under the brief reign of Mary Tudor.

-We may wonder what might happened had France been under her father Henry VIII, and had too broken allegiance with Rome.
+We may wonder what might happened had France still been in English hands in the time of her father Henry VIII.
+Would France also have broken allegiance with Rome?
 God has His ways in guiding history, and the history of our own lives, which we most often only see in hindsight.

 But that was all in the future for Joan la Pucelle.
 In a tragic irony, after Charles had reclaimed his kingship in that fateful year of 1429, Joan was captured by Burgundian troops allied with England, and handed over to the enemy.
 The vacillating king, who owed his very life and throne to the noble and loyal maid, did little to help.
-Tried for heresy and witchcraft by a pro-English court of clerics, led by Pierre Cauchon, Joan was unjustly condemned, and burned at the stake on this day in 1431, at nineteen years of age.
+Tried for heresy and witchcraft by a pro-English court of clerics, led by the biased Pierre Cauchon, Joan was unjustly condemned, and burned at the stake on this day in 1431, at nineteen years of age.
 They kept the flames going until her body was reduced to ashes, which were dumped unceremoniously into the Seine, to ensure there would be no relics.
 The executioner was quite certain she had been damned.

-Yet, the answer she gave to her questioners during her trial, which make for fascinating and edifying reading, centuries later used for her canonization, evince a pure soul, motivated and inspired only by God.
+Yet, the answer she gave to her questioners during her trial, which make for fascinating and edifying reading, and centuries later were used for her canonization, evince a pure soul, motivated and inspired only by God.
 As she is quoted in the universal Catechism:

 “Asked if she knew that she was in God’s grace, she replied: ‘If I am not, may it please God to put me in it; if I am, may it please God to keep me there.’